opencast/opencast/docs/guides/admin/docs/configuration/database.md

 Then create a user `opencast` with a password and grant it all necessary rights:

-    GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,INDEX,TRIGGER,CREATE TEMPORARY TABLES,REFERENCES ON opencast.*
+    GRANT SELECT,INSERT,UPDATE,DELETE ON opencast.*
       TO 'opencast'@'localhost' IDENTIFIED BY 'opencast_password';

+The rights granted here are all that is needed to *run* Opencast.
+To execute the migration scripts used to initialize (see next section) and upgrade the database schema upon releases of new versions of Opencast, you need more.
+If you don't want to do this using the `root` user (which normally can do anything), but with a dedicated user called `admin` for the sake of the example, you should grant that user the following rights:

+    GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,ALTER,DROP,INDEX,TRIGGER,CREATE TEMPORARY TABLES,REFERENCES ON opencast.*
+      TO 'admin'@'localhost' IDENTIFIED BY 'opencast_admin_password';

-You can choose another name for the user and database and should use a different password.
+You can choose other names for the users and the database, and you **should** use a different password.

 In a distributed system, apart from `'username'@'localhost'` (which would allow access from the local machine only), you should grant a external user access to the database by running the same command for a user like